Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Target Parameters

-`TargetParameters` encapsulates `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters` and provides an easy way to pass these parameters in a Target request.
+`TargetParameters` encapsulates `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters` and allows you easily pass these parameters in a Target request.

 {% tabs %}
 {% tab title="Android" %}